-An advanced route planner helps dispatchers find optimal routes between delivery stops so they can deliver customer orders quickly at the lowest cost of transportation.
+An advanced, efficient route planner helps dispatchers find optimal routes between delivery stops so they can deliver customer orders quickly at the lowest cost of transportation.
 The route planner helps businesses overcome problems regarding the unavailability of drivers and enables businesses to meet new consumer demands.

 An advanced route planning solution takes into consideration various real-time events such as availability of personnel for loading and unloading, availability of equipment, and traffic and weather conditions, to name just a few.
 It can find the shortest and fastest routes even when the unexpected happens.

-In a nutshell, route optimization enables fleets to resolve a host of different supply chain challenges.
+In a nutshell, route planning apps enable fleets to resolve a host of different supply chain challenges.
 Here's a deeper discussion of the various challenges faced by the supply chain and transportation companies and how route optimization can solve them.

 How Route Optimization Solves Supply Chain Challenges